YASHWANTHINI/Learn_to_Gain/Web development/API/qlVSRESTNotes.md

 Mutations → always POST.

 In practice, most GraphQL clients default to POST for everything (simpler), unless you configure GET explicitly.

+Redux-Thunk

+Redux-Thunk is not built into Redux core.

+It’s a separate middleware that intercepts actions before they reach reducers.

+It lets you write action creators that return functions instead of plain objects.

+Inside those functions, you can perform async work (like fetch) and then dispatch new actions.

+🔹 Redux Toolkit (RTK)
+Nowadays, most projects use Redux Toolkit (RTK) — the official recommended way.

+RTK already includes redux-thunk by default 🎉

+You don’t have to install/configure it separately.

+If you configure your store with configureStore(), thunk is enabled automatically.